reinteractive-open/simple-coming-soon/README.md

 If you want to use SCSS, any files in `assets/stylesheets` with a `.scss` extension will be automatically compiled.

+We've given you two basic layouts to start with:

+1. A full width layout, where we've included an example mockup graphic.
+You can find this one at [Pixeden](http://www.pixeden.com/psd-mock-up-templates/imac-macbook-psd-flat-mockup) or get creative and use your own!

+2. A minimal contained layout, great for expansive background images.

+Each layout has its own .scss file, which is imported into the main stylesheet.
+Here, we've also included a very simple responsive grid, inspired by Bootstrap
+- add to or expand on this as you please!

 ## Hosting

 You can host this anywhere that supports Rack apps.
 Just pushing it to Heroku